linux-can/socketcand/doc/protocol.md

 This command adds a new frame to the BCM queue.
 An interval can be configured to have the frame sent cyclic.

 Examples:
-Send the CAN frame 123#1122334455667788 every second on vcan1
+Send the CAN frame 123#1122334455667788 every second
-    < vcan1 A 1 0 123 8 11 22 33 44 55 66 77 88 >
+    < add 1 0 123 8 11 22 33 44 55 66 77 88 >

-Send the CAN frame 123#1122334455667788 every 10 usecs on vcan1
+Send the CAN frame 123#1122334455667788 every 10 usecs
-    < vcan1 A 0 10 123 8 11 22 33 44 55 66 77 88 >
+    < add 0 10 123 8 11 22 33 44 55 66 77 88 >

-Send the CAN frame 123#42424242 every 20 msecs on vcan1
+Send the CAN frame 123#42424242 every 20 msecs
-    < vcan1 A 0 20000 123 4 42 42 42 42 >
+    < add 0 20000 123 4 42 42 42 42 >

 ##### Update a frame #####
-This command updates a frame transmission job that was created via the 'A' command with new content.
+This command updates a frame transmission job that was created via the 'add' command with new content.
 The transmission timers are not touched

 Examle:
 Update the CAN frame 123#42424242 with 123#112233 - no change of timers
-    < vcan1 U 123 3 11 22 33 >
+    < update 123 3 11 22 33 >

 ##### Delete a send job #####
-A send job can be removed with the 'D' command.
+A send job can be removed with the 'delete' command.

 Example:
 Delete the cyclic send job from above
-    < vcan1 D 123 >
+    < delete 123 >

 ##### Send a single frame #####
-This command is used to send a single CAN frame only once.
+This command is used to send a single CAN frame.
-    < interface S can_id can_dlc [data]* >
+    < send can_id can_dlc [data]* >

 Example:
 Send a single CAN frame without cyclic transmission
-    < can0 S 123 0 >
+    < send 123 0 >

 ### Commands for reception ###
-The commands for reception are 'R'eceive setup, 'F'ilter ID Setup and 'X' for delete.
+The commands for reception are 'subscribe' , 'unsubscribe' and 'filter'.

 ##### Content filtering #####
 This command is used to configure the broadcast manager for reception of frames with a given CAN ID.
 Frames are only sent when they match the pattern that is provided.

 Examples:
-Receive CAN ID 0x123 from vcan1 and check for changes in the first byte
+Receive CAN ID 0x123 and check for changes in the first byte
-    < vcan1 R 0 0 123 1 FF >
+    < filter 0 0 123 1 FF >

-Receive CAN ID 0x123 from vcan1 and check for changes in given mask
+Receive CAN ID 0x123 and check for changes in given mask
-    < vcan1 R 0 0 123 8 FF 00 F8 00 00 00 00 00 >
+    < filter 0 0 123 8 FF 00 F8 00 00 00 00 00 >

 As above but throttle receive update rate down to 1.5 seconds
-    < vcan1 R 1 500000 123 8 FF 00 F8 00 00 00 00 00 >
+    < filter 1 500000 123 8 FF 00 F8 00 00 00 00 00 >

-##### Filter for CAN ID #####
+##### Subscribe to CAN ID #####
-Adds a filter for a CAN ID.
+Adds a subscription a CAN ID.
 The frames are sent regardless of their content.
 An interval in seconds or microseconds may be set.
-The can_id can be set to the values 0xffffffff (all base IDs) or 0xfffffffe (all extended IDs) to subscribe to all IDs that could be present on the bus.
-    < interface F ival_s ival_us can_id >
+    < subscribe ival_s ival_us can_id >

 Example:
-Filter for CAN ID 0x123 from vcan1 without content filtering
+Subscribe to CAN ID 0x123 without content filtering
-    < vcan1 F 0 0 123 >
+    < subscribe 0 0 123 >

-##### Delete a filter #####
+##### Delete a subscription or filter #####
-This deletes all 'R' or 'F' filters for a specific CAN ID.
-As for the filter command the ID may be set to all base IDs or all extended IDs to remove all subscriptions at once.
+This deletes all subscriptions or filters for a specific CAN ID.
-    < interface X can_id >
+    < unsubscribe can_id >

 Example:
 Delete receive filter ('R' or 'F') for CAN ID 0x123
-    < vcan1 X 123 >
+    < unsubscribe 123 >

+##### Echo command #####
+After the server receives an '< echo >' it immediately returns the same string.
+This can be used to see if the connection is still up and to measure latencies.

+##### Switch to RAW mode #####
+A mode switch to RAW mode can be initiated by sending '< rawmode >'.

 ### Frame transmission ###
 CAN messages received by the given filters are send in the format:
-    < interface f can_id can_dlc [data]* >
+    < frame can_id can_dlc [data]* >

 Example:
-when receiving a CAN message from vcan1 with CAN ID 0x123 , data length 4 and data 0x11, 0x22, 0x33 and 0x44
+when receiving a CAN message with CAN ID 0x123 , data length 4 and data 0x11, 0x22, 0x33 and 0x44
-    < vcan1 f 123 4 11 22 33 44 >
+    < frame 123 4 11 22 33 44 >

 Service discovery